neurodata/neurodata.io/content/about/agreements.md

 #### All In

-We agree to focus the majority of our [energy](http://a.co/aPrBEkq) to research, specifically during [typical working hours](#daily-presence).
-More concretely, this means about 40 hours per week, with at least 1/2 of them per day during typical working hours, about 50 weeks per year.
+We agree to focus the majority of our [energy](http://a.co/aPrBEkq) to research and to be present during [typical working hours](#daily-presence).
 Specifically, this means we will not schedule regularly recurring non-research activities (such as social engagements, sports, or other hobbies) during typical working hours, except for dealing with your dependents, PI/co-advisor organized events, or other explicit exceptions.
 We will also not invest more energy in extra-curricular activities than we do on research.

 #### Maximally Intrinsically Motivated for Successful Mission Critical Research